yleroux/domoticz-tuya/README.md

 ## What is it?
 ### Step 1 - Get Keys & Link your account
-I have discover this method on [Tuyapi Repo](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md).
+I have discover this method on [Tuyapi Repo](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) and also information from [official Tuya website](https://docs.tuya.com/en/iot/open-api/quick-start/quick-start1?id=K95ztz9u9t89n).
 Unfortunatly this tutorial did not work well for me and even if I was able to add the devices on my Domoticz server I was not able use them.
 After digging a bit I have found few clues and I work on my own solution.
 Perhaps it exists already something like mine.